 For more information about the coalition, contact Shayne Mintz.

-The Home Fire Problem in British Columbia
+The Home Fire Problem & Fire Sprinkler Impact

 Insurance Group Backs Home Fire Sprinklers

-The Co-Operators, a Canadian insurance company that vocally supports home fire sprinklers, has partnered with the National Fire Protection Association to produce the following video on this technology.
+The Co-operators, a Canadian insurance company that vocally supports home fire sprinklers, has partnered with the National Fire Protection Association to produce the following video on this technology.
 The video describes the role sprinklers can play in creating resilient communities, the truth behind common sprinkler misconceptions, and how sprinklers can safeguard firefighters, especially in rural communities:

 New Study Underscores $7.6 Billion Loss From Home Fires